 Depreciation

 Depreciation represents the loss or expense attributed to the use of business property or equipment.
 It is an entry in the business account that is not necessarily an expense that is actually incurred by the business.
-The aim of depreciation is to spread the cost of a capital asset (e.g. motor vehicle, plant and equipment, machinery, building) over the period of its useful life, with a portion of the cost being expensed each financial year.
+The aim of depreciation is to spread the cost of a capital asset (for example, motor vehicle, plant and equipment, machinery, building) over the period of its useful life, with a portion of the cost being expensed each financial year.

 A claim for depreciation can mean that a parent has financial resources available to them that are not necessarily reflected in their taxable income or the resources of the business.
 In cases that involve depreciation, the Registrar will determine whether receiving a benefit through claiming depreciation expenses results in a parent having greater financial resources or income than their taxable income would indicate.
 The Registrar will consider a parent's complete financial situation including the business' overall financial position and the individual circumstances of the case.